Shipboard Reverse Osmosis Flowmeters | Reverse Osmosis Systems

 R/O systems will handle “all” shipboard water requirements

 Hoffer is supplying the turbine flowmeters used on both the supply and discharge sides of the R/O systems.
 The R/O systems will handle “all” shipboard water requirements.
 The supply-side flowmeters are suitable for use on seawater.
-Thus, they are constructed of naval brass and monel.
+Thus, they are constructed of naval bronze and monel.

 These materials provide long life against seawater’s corrosive nature.
 The flowmeters on the discharge side are constructed of 316 stainless steel and will meter the potable water.
 All flowmeters will supply simultaneous pulse and analog outputs fed to the ship’s main control room.

 Historically, the Navy has employed gauge-type flowmeters whereby the “roving watch” was responsible for taking and recording readings.
 The information obtained from the supply and discharge flowmeters on the R/O plant enables the crew to determine the efficiency of the R/O system.

 With precision output flow information, the Hoffer turbine flowmeters will enable the Navy to minimize workforce requirements onboard the vessel.
 This is one of the design goals of this class of ships.

 The Hoffer turbine flow system incorporates a robust design tested to meet Mil-S-901D shock requirements, Mil-Std-167-1 mechanical vibration requirements, and Mil-Std-462D EMI requirements.
 The Hoffer flowmeters have been first article tested and certified by independent laboratories to meet these Military standards.
 These flow systems are available in various sizes supporting flow ranges starting at .25 GPM through 12,000 GPM.